 We examine whether people's beliefs about government debt affect their attitudes towards government spending and taxation.
 We first ask all of our respondents about their estimate of the current debt-to-GDP ratio in the United States.
 Then, we inform half of the participants about the actual current debt-to-GDP ratio.
-Thereafter, all of our respondents complete a series of questions measuring their attitudes towards government spending and taxation using self-reports and behavioral measures.
+Thereafter, all of our respondents complete a series of questions measuring their attitudes towards government spending and taxation.
 In this document, we outline our plan for analysis of the data, including the main specifications of interest, the dimensions of heterogeneity, and corrections for multiple hypothesis testing.